Login | Contact

 All questions can be asked in the WhatsApp group or during the Zoom sessions.

 We recommend you follow the professional etiquette of North American medical culture and have the resident applicant or Mentee initiate and continue the communications rather than parents, relatives, and friends on the future Mentee's behalf.
-This is important for functioning well in residencies and helps us to have an ongoing evaluation of professionalism throughout the 12 months.
+This is important for functioning well in residencies and helps us to have an ongoing evaluation of professionalism throughout the 24 months/ 2 years.

 Practicing attending physicians ( AKMG members) in academic or non-academic settings .
 Current residents or fellows.